What Is Financial Planning?

 Fundamentals of Financial Planning and Insurance Planning

-This course will introduce students to the theory and practice of financial planning.
-Students will receive an overview of specific areas of financial planning such as income tax planning, investment planning, retirement planning and estate planning.
-In addition, the course will present topics on the concepts of time value of money, education and retirement funding and insurance planning.
+This module introduces students to the theory and practice of financial planning.
+Students receive an overview of specific areas of financial planning such as income tax planning, investment planning, retirement planning, and estate planning.
+In addition, the course presents the concepts of time value of money, education and retirement funding, and insurance planning.

-This course introduces investment strategies, portfolio allocation theory and application, debt and equity securities and portfolio management strategies.
-This course will also emphasize the importance of determining a client’s risk tolerance and goals and then managing an investment portfolio that incorporates a client’s level of risk while achieving financial goals.
+This module covers investment strategies, portfolio allocation theory and application, debt and equity securities, and portfolio management strategies.
+This course emphasizes the importance of determining a client’s risk tolerance and goals and then managing an investment portfolio that incorporates a client’s level of risk while achieving financial goals.

 Taxation of Persons, Property and Other Entities

-This course will focus on the federal income tax system.
-Topics will include gross income inclusions, exclusions, deductions, exemptions and credits.
-This course will consider the income taxation of individuals, sole proprietorships, partnerships, LLC’s and corporations.
-Finally, this course will present the students with taxation avoidance and minimization alternatives.
+This course focuses on the federal income tax system.
+Topics include gross income inclusions, exclusions, deductions, exemptions and credits.
+It considers the income taxation of individuals, sole proprietorships, partnerships, LLC’s and corporations, and presents students with taxation avoidance and minimization alternatives.

 Retirement and Employee Benefits

-This course includes the comprehensive study of qualified and nonqualified retirement plans, other tax-advantages plans and employee benefits.
-In addition, this course will present an overview of the Social Security, disability and health care program.
+This module includes the comprehensive study of qualified and non-qualified retirement plans, other tax-advantages plans, and employee benefits.
+It additionally presents an overview of the Social Security, disability, and health care program.

 Estate Tax Planning

-This course will provide students with an introduction to estate planning and the taxation of estates for the purpose of financial planning.
-In addition, the overall tax implications of gifts and bequests will be presented in a manner that provides students with taxation avoidance and minimization techniques to be used when planning a client’s estate.
+This module provides students with an introduction to estate planning and the taxation of estates for the purpose of financial planning.
+T overall tax implications of gifts and bequests are presented in a manner that provides students with taxation avoidance and minimization techniques to be used when planning a client’s estate.